huseinzol05/Neural-Network-Multilanguages/README.md

 # Neural-Network-Multilanguages
-implement Feed-forward and Recurrent Neural Network on different languages.
+implement Gradient Descent Feed-forward and Recurrent Neural Network on different languages.

 Feed-forward Neural Network will train using Iris dataset.